 I made the above selections based off of their R-Value and price range.
 All measurements were based on “Regular” sized sleeping pads.
 Believe it or not, there aren’t a ton of reliable 4-season sleeping pads on the market.
 Both of Sea to Summit’s sleeping pads come close to Thermarest’s NeoAir Xtherm in terms of cost and insulation.

 But they both weigh a lot more than the Xtherm.
 If you’re looking to do some winter car camping, these Sea to Summit sleeping pads might do the trick.
 But the Xtherm’s weight is quite a lot more efficient, making it a better option for winter backpacking.
-For some additional sleeping pad ideas, check out this post.
+For some additional ideas, check out this post where we compare some top-rated sleeping pads.

 Why opt for a 4-season sleeping pad